 Softness goes a long way with hemorrhoids.
 If toilet paper is too irritating, using damp toilet paper may help.
 Alcohol-free baby wipes with absolutely no additives may also provide relief when wiping.
-Wet wipes specific for the bottom, or hemorrhoid-specific wipes, can be purchased from a pharmacy and will help with gentle cleaning after a bowel movement.
+Wet wipes specific for the bottom, or hemorrhoid-specific wipes, can be purchased from a pharmacy or online and will help with gentle cleaning after a bowel movement.

 It may also help to take a squatting position while having a bowel movement.
 The rectum clears itself easily and with less force when in a squatting position.
 The easiest way to do this is to prop a stack of books or a stool near the toilet to rest the feet on during bathroom breaks.

 There are also some important things to avoid when treating hemorrhoids in the home.
 Commercial baby wipes or perfumed toilet papers that are common in many households should be avoided.